Roman Maev: Awards

-Maev is the recipient of numerous national and international awards for his innovations, research discoveries, and inventions.
-In 1988, in recognition of his contribution to the development of the ultrasound technique, Dr. Maev was awarded the Pioneer Award by the American Institute of Ultrasound in Medicine.
+In 1988, in recognition of his contribution to the development of the ultrasound technique, Maev was awarded the Pioneer Award by the American Institute of Ultrasound in Medicine.
 In 1989, he was awarded the Centenary Ernst Abbe Medal from the World Microscopical Society.
 In 2001, he received a Letter of Recognition for Research Excellence from the Deputy Prime Minister of Canada.
 In 2001, 2002, and 2006, he received awards for outstanding research and development from the DaimlerChrysler Corporation.
-From 2001 to present, the University of Windsor has granted him various awards in recognition of research and scholarship excellence.
-In 2003, Dr. Maev received the Canada Innovation Summit Award in Recognition of Contribution to New Knowledge and Technical Innovation.
+In 2003, Maev received the Canada Innovation Summit Award in Recognition of Contribution to New Knowledge and Technical Innovation.
 In 2007, he received the Ontario Premier's Catalyst Award for the Start Up Company with the Best Innovation.
 In the same year, he was awarded the Canadian Association of Physicists Gold Medal for Outstanding Achievement in Industrial and Applied Physics.

 In 2009, he was elected as an IEEE Fellow and in 2010 he was elected as a full member of the A. M. Prokhorov Russian Academy of Engineering Sciences.
 In 2011, he received the William Gardner Award at the 50th Annual Conference of the British Institute of Non-Destructive Testing.
 In 2012, Maev was bestowed the Research Award for Sustained Excellence by the American Society for Non-destructive Testing.
-The same year Dr. Maev was honoured with the Russian Foreign Affair Order for his contribution into Canadian-Russian relations.
+The same year Maev was honoured with the Russian Foreign Affair Order for his contribution into Canadian-Russian relations.
 In 2014 (awarded in 2015), he was granted the Best Paper Award from the Canadian Journal of Physics, for the paper “A Review of Imaging Methods in Analysis of Works of Art: Thermographic Imaging Method in Art Analysis”.
-In 2015–16, Dr. Maev received the IEEE Distinguished Lecturer Award.
+In 2015–16, Maev received the IEEE Distinguished Lecturer Award.
 The American Society for Non-destructive Testing awarded him the ASNT Outstanding Paper in 2016 for “Grain Size Measurements of Copper Spot Welding Caps via Ultrasonic Attenuation and Scattering Experiments”.
-In 2017, Dr. Maev was honoured with the Russian Order of Friendship for his long-term great contribution into international relations.
+In 2017, Maev was honoured with the Russian Order of Friendship for his long-term great contribution into international relations.
 In 2019, he was conferred the BINDT Roy Sharpe Award in recognition for his outstanding contribution to the global NDT Community.
 In 2019, he was elected to the Russian Academy of Sciences and received the prestigious title of the Academician.